 Reno Playa Art Park

-The Reno Playa Art Park consists of art pieces that were on the playa during Burning Man 2016.
+The Reno Playa Art Park consists of art pieces that were at Burning Man.
 These are smaller interactive sculptures, no taller than 16′ – no larger than a 10’ footprint.

 The current installation includes:

 Name: DaVinci Wings by Kyle Larrain

 From: Truckee, Ca – Reno, NV – Tasmania – Columbia

 Medium: Forged and fabricated steel and wrought iron.

 About piece: A sculpture of wings preparing to take flight inspired by the drawings of Leonardo da Vinci created for Burning Man 2016.
 It was designed and built by a small team of blacksmiths from Truckee, Reno, Tasmania and Columbia.
 The wings are made of forged and fabricated steel and wrought iron using many traditional blacksmithing techniques and joinery.
 Although built in a modern day shop, much of the work was done by hand using hammers and anvils.

 Name: Sunrise Sunset Bench by Michael Gray

 About piece: This celestial equine bench was oriented to the rising and setting sun, so citizens of Black Rock City could relax for a moment and take in the beauty of the day.
 Here in Reno, it encourages interaction between citizens by allowing them to sit, facing each other, yet giving personal space, honoring and renewing the energy and spirit of those who pause to reflect.

 Name: Doors to Recovery by Transforming Youth Recovery Team From: Reno, NV